Top 10 Chinese New Year Cleaning Tips for Singapore Homes (Based on Feng Shui Principles)

 If you already follow a regular home routine, Chinese New Year cleaning becomes easier.
 It becomes a seasonal reset.
 It also helps you spot neglected areas like curtains, high shelves, and storerooms.

-If you want a strong foundation before you begin, start with a practical whole-home plan such as house cleaning service so you know what to clean, in what order, and why it matters.
+If you want a strong foundation before you begin, start with a practical whole-home plan such as SG house cleaning service so you know what to clean, in what order, and why it matters.

 1. Clean Before Chinese New Year, Not During